R-A-Khan/PedDynSim/README.md

 ## Future Considerations
 Improvements in the model can be made based on the key performance indicators.
 These can include
 * Minimising the time between entry and exit along the desired path AB or CD for different values of $\phi$.
+* Evaluating the model with different flux values along the two corridors.
 * Optimizing the waypoint sequence analytically for the pedestrians instead of arbitrarily choosing.
 * Evaluating the sensitivity to the "forward heading" parameters, in order to improve trajectory of "stuck" pedestrians
 * Evaluating sensitivity to the group force parameters, which control the formation of the group (single line, or spread out laterally)